hdilab/library-chatbot/data/nlu.md

 - difference between quantitative and qualitative articles
 - differences between qualitative and quantitative research articles
 - what is the difference between quantitative and qualitative articles?

+## intent:find_RN_to_BSN_program_homepage
+- How can I find the RN to BSN Program Homepage?
+- webpage of RN to BSN
+- RN-BSN
+- The RN-BSN program
+- Online RN-BSN
+- Information about the RN-BSN Program

 ## intent:goodbye
 - bye